You'll Like The 2009 Volvo S40 If...

-If you like to get the most bang for your buck, the S40 will impress you with its style, content and price.
+f you like to get the most bang for your buck, the 2009 Volvo S40 will impress you with its style, content and price.
 Long known for its emphasis on safety, Volvo carries on the tradition with side-impact and side-curtain airbags, the Whiplash Protection System and other safety features.

 If you regularly need room for four adults, the S40's cramped rear seat and moderate headroom are a negative.
-Power in the base car is far from exhilarating and all-wheel drive is available only with the pricier T5, which doesn't offer a manual transmission option.
+Power in the base car is far from exhilarating and all-wheel drive is available only with the pricier T5 R-Design, and neither car offers a manual transmission option.

 Scandinavian in nature, the S40's interior and dashboard qualify as no-frills.
-Volvo claims the "ultra-slim" center console is the first of its kind on the market.
+Volvo's "ultra-slim" center console is a prominent feature shared with the C30 and S80.
 While the console looks neat, its stylistic slimness would make it difficult to upgrade to an aftermarket audio unit.
 The company promotes the S40's "ergonomically designed" seats, and their comfort on long drives is undeniable.
 On the dashboard, temperature and fuel gauges are integrated into the speedometer, but are easy enough to read.
 Some controls on the vertical console aren't quite as logical as they look, and glovebox space is meager.
-Compact outside, the S40 is quite roomy in the front-seat area, though it lacks good rear seat headroom.
+Compact outside, the S40 is quite roomy in the front-seat area, though it lacks good rear-seat headroom.

-The S40's design evolves from the more rounded shape Volvo started with the S80.
+The 2009 Volvo S40's design evolves from the more rounded shape that now defines Volvo cars.
 Few traces of the old squared-off profiles are left on today's products from the Swedish-based automaker.
 What Volvo calls Intelligent Vehicle Architecture includes "extremely rigid" cross members for side-impact protection and a considerable amount of high-tensile steel in the structure.
 Manufactured in Belgium, the S40 bears a close resemblance to other Volvo models.
-Up front, at least, it's a virtual twin to the new V50 wagon.
+Up front, at least, it's a virtual twin to the V50 wagon.

-Despite the moderate size, the S40 is one serious automobile, well suited for both the highway and twisting back roads.
+Despite the moderate size, the 2009 Volvo S40 is one serious automobile, well suited for both the highway and twisting back roads.
 Stable and solid on the road, the S40 T5's steering yields sharp, reasonably quick responses.
 Quiet and refined, the T5 is a spirited performer, with its smooth-shifting five-speed Geartronic automatic transmission adeptly handling the engine's power.
-Unfortunately, the Geartronic manual shift mode is not as quick nor as fun to drive as the discontinued six-speed manual.
+Unfortunately, the Geartronic manual shift mode is not as quick or as fun to drive as a manual transmission, somewhat souring the enthusiast experience.
 Except for appropriate engine sounds when accelerating, little noise is heard.
 The T5's suspension is noticeably stiffer than usual for Volvos, but discomfort occurs only on rougher bumps.
 On satisfactory surfaces, the ride is smooth enough.
 Though easy to load, the trunk's size is modest.

-The Manufacturer's Suggested Retail Price (MSRP) for the S40 ranges from just over $25,000 for the base 2.4i to just under $30,000 for the front-wheel-drive T5.
-A loaded T5 with all-wheel drive tops out in the $42,000 range.
-The S40 undercuts the base Audi A4, BMW 335 and Lexus IS by a good margin, but the pricing gap closes quickly once comparable features are added.
+The Manufacturer's Suggested Retail Price (MSRP) for the 2009 Volvo S40 ranges from around $29,000 for the base 2.4i to just over $33,000 for the front-wheel-drive T5 R-Design.
+A loaded T5 with all-wheel drive tops out around $40,000.
+The S40 undercuts the base Audi A4, BMW 328i and Lexus IS by a good margin, but the pricing gap closes quickly once comparable features are added.
 A look at the Fair Purchase Price shows the actual transaction price customers are paying in your area, so be sure to check it out before you begin negotiations.
-Although the new S40 is projected to hold its value better than the previous generation, it still trails the Subaru Impreza, Lexus IS and Audi A4 2.0 in expected long-term residual values.
+Although the new S40 is projected to hold respectable values over a five-year period, it still trails the Subaru Impreza, Lexus IS and Audi A4 2.0 in expected long-term residual values.

-Even in the base 2.4i trim, the S40 features air conditioning, side-curtain airbags, front seat side-impact airbags, anti-lock brakes (ABS), an engine immobilizer, traction control, rear fog lamp, keyless remote entry, heated power mirrors, 16-inch alloy wheels, a single CD player and a tilt/telescoping steering wheel.
-Upgrading to the T5 adds a 2.5-liter turbocharged engine, five-speed automatic transmission, automatic climate control, upgraded audio with six-disc in-dash CD changer, SIRIUS Satellite Radio and an eight-way power driver's seat.
+Even in the base 2.4i trim, the S40 features air conditioning, side-curtain airbags, front seat side-impact airbags, anti-lock brakes (ABS), five-speed automatic transmission, an engine immobilizer, Dynamic Stability and Traction Control (DSTC), front and rear fog lamps, keyless remote entry, heated power mirrors, 17-inch alloy wheels, high-performance audio with six-disc CD changer and auxiliary audio input, a power moonroof, power driver's seat, Bluetooth hands-free phone connectivity and a tilt and telescoping steering wheel.
+Upgrading to the T5 R-Design adds a 2.5-liter turbocharged engine, R-Design body and trim kit, automatic climate control, SIRIUS Satellite Radio, heated leather seats, auto-dimming rearview mirror with compass and an eight-way power driver's seat with memory feature.

 Popular options are mostly bundled into packages.
 The base 2.4i offers a Climate Package with heated seats, headlamp washers and rain-sensing wipers.
-The Select Package adds a power glass moonroof, six-disc CD changer, upgraded speakers, trip computer and a power driver's seat.
-Stand-alone options include leather seating (2.4i), Blind Spot Information System and the five-speed Geartronic automatic transmission (2.4i).
-The T5 offers Active Bi-Xenon headlamps, sport steering wheel, sport suspension, 17-inch "Zaurak" wheels, navigation and Volvo's Keyless Drive remote start system.
+Stand-alone options include leather seating (2.4i), Blind Spot Information System and xenon adaptive headlights.
+The T5 R-Design offers all-wheel drive, an HDD navigation system with real-time traffic updates, Dynaudio 650-watt sound system, 18-inch "Midir" wheels and Volvo's Keyless Drive remote-start system.

 Even if required only occasionally, all-wheel drive enhances the Volvo's feeling of security.
 Most of the time, you don't even realize all-wheel drive is present.